 Unfortunately, your employer can legally terminate your employment once your work EAD expires.
 However, it does not have the right to discriminate against you in advance of your work permit expiration date.
 If your employer is threatening your employment simply because you are not permanently authorized to work in the U.S., you might be able to file a complaint.

 Some immigrants might qualify for a work permit in some other way.
-For example, if you have recently married a U.S. citizen and your last entry to the U.S. was using a visa or other permitted form of entry, you could qualify to adjust status to permanent resident and receive an EAD while U.S. Citizenship and Immigration Services (USCIS) considers your green card application.
+For example, if you have recently married a U.S. citizen and your last entry to the U.S. was using a visa or other permitted form of entry, you could qualify to adjust status to permanent resident and receive an EAD while U.S. Citizenship and Immigration Services (USCIS) considers your marriage-based green card application.

 Again, if your work permit expires before you receive a new one, you don't need to tell your employer about this.
 But if your employer asks, you should show any information to demonstrate that you applied for one, such as your DACA receipt notice and information about processing delays at USCIS.
 If your application is outside the processing time frame on the USCIS website, you should put in a service request.